-Known by locals and visitors for its vibrant art scene, Alexandria, Virginia just outside of Washington, D.C. is home to some extraordinary arts events and venues for everyone from music enthusiasts to theatre fans.
-With the warm spring weather upon us, we’ve rounded up our top 10 can’t-miss spring arts events throughout Alexandria.
+Known by locals and visitors for its vibrant art scene, Alexandria is home to some extraordinary art events and venues for everyone from film fanatics to craft lovers, music enthusiasts to theatre fans and everyone in between.
+With the fall festival season upon us, we’ve rounded up our top 11 can’t-miss fall art events throughout Alexandria.
 Looking for some creative inspiration, the perfect gift, a date idea or a good show?
-Check out our list for fun spring ideas.
+Check out our list for fun fall ideas.